 TUDOR partners with other Swiss companies, such as ETA, Valjoux, and Breitling, who make the majority of their movements.

-This article covers TUDOR’s beginnings, their historical claims to fame, and their recent comeback.
-Click the links below to jump ahead or keep reading:
+In this detailed overview, we will cover TUDOR’s beginnings, their historical claims to fame, and their recent comeback.

 Hans Wilsdorf, the founder of Rolex and TUDOR, understood that many watch buyers wanted Rolex watches, but couldn’t afford them.